LandmakTechnology/sign-commit/ReadMe.md

     $ git config --global user.signingkey [THIS_KEY_ID]
     $ git config --global commit.gpgsign true

-**2) Creating a custom commit message:**
+**f) Creating a custom commit message:**

-- a) Edit the .gitconfig file to point git to the template we are creating:
+- i) Edit the .gitconfig file to point git to the template we are creating:

        $ git config --global commit.template ~/.gitmessage